The full trading workflow — from finding markets to exiting positions.

 Trading on Kalshi?
 Kalshi markets must be imported before trading.
 Use GET /api/sdk/markets/importable?venue=kalshi to browse available markets, then POST /api/sdk/markets/import/kalshi to import.
 See Venues > Kalshi for the full flow.

 Test your trade without executing it.
-Returns estimated shares, cost, and fees.
-For a full paper trading session with balance tracking and realistic spread modeling, see Practice modes.
+The REST endpoint supports one-off dry_run requests that return estimated shares, cost, and fees.
+The Python SDK does not accept a dry_run argument on client.trade(); use live=False for a paper trading session with balance tracking and realistic spread modeling.
+See Practice modes.

 result = client.trade( market_id="uuid", side="yes", amount=10.0, venue="sim", reasoning="NOAA forecast shows 80% chance, market at 45%", source="sdk:my-strategy")print(f"Bought {result.shares_bought} shares for {result.cost} \$SIM")